shazz/shazz.github.io/content/blog/antiviruses/toxis/toxis.md

 #### Key virus and its key disk: Signum BPL

-Test results:

-* Hdv_bpb vector infected
+Test results: Hdv_bpb vector infected.
 Toxis recognized the Signum BPL virus in the boot sector.

 #### Polymorphic virus: Macumba 3.3

-Test results:

-* No exception vectors outside the allowed memory area.
+Test results: No exception vectors outside the allowed memory area.
 Toxis did not recognize the virus in memory.
 Toxis said it found no signs of a viral infection in the boot sector.

 #### Trojan virus: Carpe Diem